• Skip to primary navigation

 Kalakand pieces cut on a parchment paper

-Let's get this out there - Typically most people in India would buy kalakand from the sweet shops (also called mithaiwala or halwai).
+Let’s get this out there – Typically, most people in India would buy kalakand from sweet shops (also called mithaiwala or halwai).
 We did not usually have to venture into making sweets at home, as they were so easily available everywhere.

 So then we venture into making the sweets at home.
 Now you know the back story of why I am making all these sweet recipes for the festive season 😊😊

-Another bonus, you can totally impress my friends, even if these sweets are so easy to make with all the shortcuts, in place of traditional elaborate methods.
+Another bonus is that you can totally impress my friends, even if these sweets are so easy to make with all the shortcuts in place of traditional elaborate methods.

 What is Kalakand?

-However you can take the shortcut of using ricotta cheese to make kalakand.
-The taste and flavor of kalkand made with ricotta cheese is very close to the original one.
+However, you can take the shortcut of using ricotta cheese to make kalakand.
+The taste and flavor of kalakand made with ricotta cheese is very close to the original one.

 You can also make kalakand with chenna/paneer as a shortcut for a more grainy and crumbly texture.